Who We Are

-This special legislative commission is tasked with investigating policy initiatives to address perinatal mental health and promoting mental health during pregnancy and the postpartum period.
-The Commission seeks to improve resources for perinatal mood disorders, including Postpartum Depression.
-Learn more about the PPD Commission here.
+The Commission is tasked with investigating policy initiatives to address perinatal mental health and promote mental health during pregnancy and the postpartum period.
+Our Commissioners include women who have lived experience with PPD, physicians, nurses, social workers, psychiatrists, and more.
+The Commission seeks to improve resources for perinatal mood disorders available to women and their families.

 Are you or a family member experiencing a mental health or substance abuse crisis?
-For immediate help call Emergency Services Program/Mobile Crisis Intervention at 1-877-382-1609.
+Call Emergency Services Program/Mobile Crisis Intervention at 1-877-382-1609.

 Find other resources for PPD and other perinatal mood disorders at https://www.mass.gov/postpartum-depression